-• Transaction History - Merchant transaction history, such as failed or settled transactions.
-Due to the possibility of needing to handle customer returns or charge backs, the recommended number of days to keep data is 150 (5 months).

-- Big Batch History Each aggregated big batch (not often deployed) contains the cardholder records similar to the Transaction History.
+- Transaction History Merchant transaction history, such as failed or settled transactions.
+Due to the possibility of needing to handle customer returns or charge backs, the recommended number of days to keep data is 150 (5 months). - Big Batch History Each aggregated big batch (not often deployed) contains the cardholder records similar to the Transaction History.
 However, unlike transaction history, it is of limited use other than for batch re-submission in the event that the processor did not receive a batch.
 The recommended number of days to keep is 30. - Uncaptured Transactions Transactions that have been authorized but never accepted into a batch for settlement.
 These are orphaned transactions and often cannot be settled after 30 days, which is therefore the recommended number of days to keep. - Expired Recurring/Tokens Cards that are kept on file but have expired are of limited use to merchants.
 Recommended number of days to keep is 30. - Account Updater History Every time the card brands notify a merchant of an updated card number, or a merchant edits a card on file, a record is created.
 The previous card number is kept on file to handle a rollback scenario if an improper update is received and should be purged.
-The recommended number of days to keep is 60. - Recurring History A transactional record that links a token to a certain billing cycle and transaction.
-Though no sensitive data is stored in recurring history, it can still take up a large amount of space.
-This value must be less than or equal to the Transaction History purge value.
+The recommended number of days to keep is 60. - Order History Order history is used for the built-in invoice system, such as is used by SkyLink POS.
+The recommended number of days to keep is 365. - Order Syncronization Synchronization history needed to sync between multiple SkyLink POS devices.
+The recommended number of days to keep is 14. - Open Orders Purge Dangling open orders that have not been paid.
+The recommended number of days to keep is 120. - Pending Orders Purge Orders that a merchant started to create but didn't ever move them to be eligible to be paid are considered pending.
+The recommended number of days to keep is 30. - Canceled Orders Purge Orders that a merchant canceled.
+The recommended number of days to keep is 30. - Product Syncronization Synchronization history needed to sync the product catalog between multiple SkyLink POS devices.
+The recommended number of days to keep is 14.

-The data retention periods can be configured via the Monetra Administrator under "scheduler" or via the API action=cron, cron=add command.
+The data retention periods can be configured via the Monetra Administrator under "scheduler" or via the API action\sys=cron, cron=add command.
 Please reference the relevant API documentation for more information.